RESEARCH

 re:Member is Memory & Company’s own Member Management App, designed by the creators of Memory & Company.

-In the next phase of development, Care Partners and medical professionals will be able to securely view notes and pictures of the person they care for on their computer or device, in live-time, from anywhere.
+In the next phase of development, Care Partners and medical professionals will be able to securely view notes and pictures of the person they care for on their computer or device, in real-time, from anywhere.

 The Memory & Company re:Member app is free to all Members and Care Partners.

-In times of pandemic, never more has it been important to stay in touch socially when you can’t physically.
+In times of pandemic, never has it been important to stay in touch socially when you can’t physically.

 Call us at 905.888.8808 to get our contact number or name.